Environmental effects on microbes

 Priming effects (PE) are the enhanced decomposition of existing SOM by fresh C inputs.
 The energy and nutrient potential of SOM can be unlocked through microbially-driven PE, but to maximize the PE it is important to know a soil's microbial community composition so that appropriate fresh organic matter is added.

 Organic matter substrates that favour growth of specific groups of microorganisms can be valuable soil amendments to aid the restoration of essential microbes (such as actinomycetes and fungi) that are often missing from disturbed soils.

 We can assist with selecting appropriate organic matter substrates and other soil amendments.

 Soil microbial numbers and community activities are regulated by moisture availability through the timing and magnitude of rainfall.
 In general, bacteria require greater soil moisture for growth than fungi, so fungi compete more successfully at lower moisture levels.
 The majority of bacteria need water activity values > 0.98 for growth and few bacteria grow at < 0.90.

 Water activity (Aw) is the best determinant of the water requirements of microorganisms and it can be described as the availability of water for reaction in the substrate.
-The relationship between soil moisture content and soil water activity is unique to each soil due to the physical and chemical nature of the soil and its organic matter content.
+The relationship between soil moisture content and water activity can only be determined by generating a soil moisture characteristic or moisture release curve and it is unique to each soil due to its physical and chemical nature and organic matter content.
 This can lead to the paradox of soil bacterial communities, in particular, being water limited and non-functional at higher soil moisture levels in some soils than others.